charlotte-os/charlotte-core/README.md

 # Charlotte Core
 ### The Kernel of CharlotteOS

 Charlotte Core is the kernel of CharlotteOS.
-It will be a hybrid kernel that maps hardware devices to a set of paravirtualized hardware interfaces exposed to userspace applications.
-Higher level abstractions will be provided by system libraries as with an exokernel.
+It is a monolithic kernel that is designed to provide a flexible and low level interface to program running ontop of it.

 ### Status